algolia/docsearch/docs/src/integrations.md

 - [pkgdown][6] - [DocSearch indexing][7]
 - [LaRecipe][8] - [Algolia Search][9]

-Additionally, if you're a maintaining a similar tool and would like to be added to the list, get [in touch with us][10].
+If you're a maintaining a similar tool and wants us to add you to the list, get [in touch with us][10].
 We'd be happy to help.

 [1]: https://docusaurus.io/
 [2]: https://docusaurus.io/docs/en/search#docsNav